NATO states slam Russia after drone crashes in Romania

 That heightens concern regarding NATO’s Article 5 collective defence clause, which President Donald Trump has hinted the US may not honour in some cases.

-However, the alliance’s Secretary-General Mark Rutte insisted on Friday that NATO will defend all of its territory.
+Secretary-General Mark Rutte also insisted that NATO will defend all of its territory.

 “Russia’s reckless behaviour is a danger to us all,” he wrote on social media.
-“Last night showed yet again that the implications of their illegal war of aggression don’t stop at the border.
+“Last night showed yet again that the implications of their illegal war of aggression don’t stop at the border.”

-“We will continue to strengthen our deterrence and defence at home and continue our support for Ukraine as they defend against Russia’s aggression,” he added.